K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 </table>

 2) Module Installation
 - Install the module defined in package.json.
-If you did not specify the module name, install all modules in package.json's depencencies.
+If you did not specify the module name, install all modules in package.json's dependencies.
 ```
 >npm install
 ```

 3) ./bin/www
 - Set the PORT used by the HTTP server to use the PORT provided by the open platform.
 An open platform uses this value to detect if an application is working properly.
-Applications do not function properly with PORT other than this value.
+Applications do not function properly with a PORT other than this value.

 ```
 #!/usr/bin/env node